Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 Netherlands – Cheese, markets and windmills

-Hardly any country is as closely associated with cheese as Holland.
-In Alkmaar, Gouda, and Edam, historic cheese markets are still held today, where traders display their cheeses on wooden sleighs.
+Few countries are as closely associated with cheese as the Netherlands.
+In Alkmaar, Gouda, and Edam, historic cheese markets still take place today, where vendors present their wheels of cheese on wooden sleds.

 Continue reading: